 Four Considerations for B2C Campaigns on LinkedIn

 While very much seen as the go-to B2B channel, there is a place for a certain kind of B2C marketer on LinkedIn.
-But, before launching yourself in, a few things should be borne in mind.
+But, before launching yourself in, here’s a few things to keep in mind.

 Consider if your audience is likely to spend their time on the platform.
 As a general rule, we’ve found it a great place to target the C-Suite, which means that if your B2C brand is looking to target those with higher earning power, LinkedIn could be the place for you.

 With Facebook continually amending the level of job title and industry targeting available, and with GDPR removing the ability to target by such useful data as household income, LinkedIn offers an attractive alternative to target high earners.

 This can be done in the form of job titles, seniority level, or years of experience, all of which paint a picture of a user with the demographic most suited to your product.
 Add to that, the fact that LinkedIn targeting is based on first-party data (i.e. data the users inputs themselves), and you have a more robust audience that is likely to fit your profile.

 In much the same way that B2B ads on Facebook may attract a certain degree of standout, the same is true of B2C on LinkedIn.
 This allows you to capitalise both on the ‘surprise’ element of a brand appearing where you don’t expect to see it, and the relatively lower percentage of consumer ads you’ll be competing with.
 While you do risk potentially irritating people for entering their work-related space, the flipside could well be true, and they may welcome a distraction from their business browsing.